You have a warm complexion and should wear warm, gold-based colors to keep your skin and complexion looking healthy.

 Your pants should be tailored to fit you the same as your suits and shirts – follow the natural lines of your body without pulling or restricting movement.
 This means you will want to find pants that have a bit of a taper or pay a tailor to taper them so they thin out below the knee.
 The idea of slim-cut pants applies to your shorts as well.
 Baggy shorts will make you look boyish and like you have chicken legs.

-Your pants should have a slight break or not break at all.
-This will visually lengthen your legs and help you appear taller.
-Too much break will make you appear shorter, ruin the slimness of tailored trousers, and make it look like your suit doesn’t fit.
+Your pants should have a moderate or slight break.
+Having no break will make your legs appear too long.
+However, too much break will visually ruin the slimness of tailored trousers and will also make it look like your suit doesn’t fit.